NixOS/nixpkgs/doc/languages-frameworks/php.section.md

 to the latest after branch-off for a new NixOS release so we get more testing before the next release.

-We also have an attribute called `phpbase` that contains a smaller set of default extensions but can be extended to your liking.

 We keep releases as long as they are supported for the entirety of the next NixOS release life cycle.
 See [PHP Supported Versions](https://www.php.net/supported-versions.php).